 The Markelytics Edge

 With its rich experience, Markelytics is the brand that stands synonymous with global research expertise and timely delivery.
 It enjoys more than a decade of experience in conducting research studies.
-The team has delivered more than 200 ad-test studies across 10+ sectors last year and has helped 25+ brands to save cost and resources.
+The team has delivered more than 200 ad-test studies across 10+ sectors this year and has helped 25+ brands to save cost and resources.

 We would be delighted to help you in any specific Ad-testing needs and tailor solutions based on the requirements of your brand.
 We assure of scripting a success story for you.
 Drop us a line and take a free consult of your brand from our global experts who hold extensive expertise and enormous research prowess.